milanifard/PersianElementarySchoolMath/README.md

 ---------------------
 FrontEnd (HTML+CSS+JS)

-Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for contribution instructions.
+Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on how to contribute.